38 Teams Advance to URC2025 Finals!

-Teams shall submit a Science Plan prior to the URC2024 field competition.
-Science Plan documents must be submitted no later than 11:59pm Mountain Daylight Time (MDT; UTC-6) on May 17, 2024.
-Science plans will be submitted via this Google Form.
+Teams shall submit a Science Plan prior to the URC2025 Finals.
+Science Plan documents must be submitted no later than 11:59pm Mountain Daylight Time (MDT; UTC-6) on May 16, 2025.
+Science plans will be submitted via the Science Plan Submission Form.

 Science Plans are limited to a total of 5 pages (not including cover page, references, and chemical safety plan status question).
 Pages should be in letterpaper size (8.5 in. x 11 in.), with margins no smaller than 1 in.
 (2.5 cm), text in Calibri 11 point font (or similarly sized font), and single spaced.
 Electronic submissions are required in *.pdf file format.